 8. B12 – Cobalamin

 Each of these B vitamins has a unique function and the human body requires them in a regular diet every day because many of them aren’t stored in the body.
-These vitamins help initiate several enzymatic reactions, synthesis of red blood cells, maintaining healthy body tissues, brain cells, skin cells, energy production from carbohydrate, DNA production, neurochemical synthesis, breaking down fats to make amino acids, etc. These B vitamins are also involved in oxygen transportation.
+These vitamins help initiate several enzymatic reactions, synthesis of red blood cells, maintaining healthy body tissues, brain cells, skin cells, energy production from carbohydrate, DNA production, neurochemical synthesis, breaking down fats to make amino acids, etc. The vitamin B complex tablet content is also involved in oxygen transportation.

-Let us understand these vitamins one by one including their roles, dietary sources, and deficiencies if any:
+Let us understand these vitamin B complex tablet uses and pregnancy one by one including their roles, dietary sources, and deficiencies if any:

 1. Vitamin B1 (Thiamine)